jQuery API

 .replaceWith()

-Description: Replace each element in the set of matched elements with the provided new content.
+Description: Replace each element in the set of matched elements with the provided new content and return the set of elements that was removed.

-The .replaceWith() method allows us to remove content from the DOM and insert new content in its place with a single call.
+The .replaceWith() method removes content from the DOM and inserts new content in its place with a single call.
 Consider this DOM structure:

 <div class="container">